matijs-toonen/dotnet-conf-notes/README.md

 # Dotnet Conf Playground
 This repo contains the things I learned while watching dotnet confs each year.

-# Wiki
+# Structure
-The wiki contains the notes which I took
+There is a separate directory for each dotnet conf which will contain the notes which I created for that dotnet conf.